Shelob9/meadow-foam/theory-of-cms.md

 >
 > Looks like a paradox, doesn’t it?
 >
 > But Luhmann gave us a technique to handle these.
-He called it “unfolding a paradox”.2 You take a step back and make another distinction.](https://zettelkasten.de/posts/luhmann-folgezettel-truth/)
+He called it “unfolding a paradox”.
+You take a step back and make another distinction.](https://zettelkasten.de/posts/luhmann-folgezettel-truth/)

 [[digital-gardens]] seam to be single player, for the most part.
 But, many are hosted on Github, so anyone can suggest an edit.
 I love the idea of git-based content creation.
 It's not open edit, but it's open to editting.
 It doesn't erase authorship, but it obscures it.